-The cannabis movement’s only setback on election night occurred in Arizona, where residents rejected Proposition 205 (52% voting against), which would’ve legalized recreational marijuana for adults 21 and older.
+The cannabis movement’s only setback on election night occurred when marijuana in Arizona was rejected.
+Residents shot down Proposition 205 (52% voting against), which would’ve legalized recreational marijuana for adults 21 and older.
 Medical marijuana has been legal in Arizona since 1996 with citizens being about to use products like the best CBD oil picks by HerbMighty.
 But residents can now learn techniques such as how to microdose weed and perform these actions legally.

 Arkansas, Florida, North Dakota: Medical Marijuana LEGALIZED

 Baby steps for the states above, but at least those toddler booties are headed in the right direction.
 Legalizing medical marijuana in Arkansas is a particularly notable benchmark for the cannabis community, as a similar law narrowly failed in 2012 (49% of voters approved).

 Now the only question is how the election of Trump will affect marijuana’s momentum, which is stronger than ever.